zchee/golang-wiki/Go-1.6-release-party.md

 # What happens in a release party?

 Go 1.6 is the 7th release of the language which has been open source since November 10th, 2009 -- that's 6.5 years!
-This is an opportunity to

 [ TODO ] Add links to go 1.6 release notes
+[ TODO ] Add details about Go 1.6 features
+[ TODO ] Add links to Rick Hudson's GC presentations (Gophercon 2015, InfoQ) [ TODO ] Add links to cgo pointers document.

 # What'll happen if Go 1.6 comes out early?